MatthewJ02/To-Do-Website/README.md

 # To-Do-Website

-This is an in-progress project which serves as a To-Do list for the user.
+This project allows users to store the status of various tasks from To-Do, to Doing, to Complete.